 For the first 6 miles we climb through Mill Creek Canyon and the views east up the Canyon are good.

-park at the U.S. Forest Service Mill Creek Visitor Center (corner of Bryant Street and Hwy 38)
+park at the U.S. Forest Service Mill Creek Visitor Center (corner of Bryant Street and Highway 38).

-At mile 6, we take a sharp left at the junction of Hwy 38 and Valley of the Falls Road and begin our climb in earnest up towards Onyx Summit.
+At mile six, we take a sharp left at the junction of Highway 38 and Valley of the Falls Road and begin our climb in earnest up towards Onyx Summit.

 Hairpin at Valley of Falls exit.

 We continue up the mountain to Onyx Summit.